AlgoMaster Logo

 Code

-At each node, height() traverses the entire subtree, and then the recursive calls recompute heights on overlapping subtrees.
-What if we computed each node's height exactly once during a single bottom-up traversal?
+At each node, height() traverses the entire subtree below it, and the recursive balance checks then traverse those same subtrees again.
+The next approach computes each node's height exactly once during a single bottom-up traversal.

 Approach 2: Bottom-Up DFS (Optimal)